 In terms of the bonuses themselves, you can get offers anywhere from 5% up to 800% with some sites.
 A typical larger offer would be something like: deposit £5 and get £40 free.
 Again, they will come with wager requirements and each bonus from each site will differ in terms of what you need to do to clear the funds.

 One of the latest versions of bingo bonuses is that of a no wagering bonus.
 This is where the bingo site is going to give you a bonus and not attach any wagering requirements to that bonus.

 How they generally work is something like: deposit £10 and get £30 worth of bingo tickets for free.
-You can then use these bingo tickets to play real money games and you get to keep the profits.
+You can then use these bingo tickets to play real money games, hopefully keeping some of your net wins.
 Some offers can substitute these bingo tickets for things like bonuses, a time limit of free bingo (24 hours etc.), and even some free spins within their casino.

 These are easily some of the best offers that you can get and even though they are few and far between, the offer on the table carries huge value.
 It’s also worth noting that you can get these with some of the bigger bingo brands as the companies start to be a little more generous and transparent with their offers.

 If you’re a player that thinks they may struggle with the wager requirements that so many bonuses come with, these bonuses could be a great shout.

 These bonuses are for existing players and they are one of few that exist for people who’ve already got an account.
 They are what is known as a re-deposit bonus.
 They work in much the same way as the deposit bonuses mentioned above, but they are based on the fact that you’ve already made one, played at the bingo site, and are ready to make another deposit.

 You’re going to find that these offers generally aren’t as lucrative as the initial bonus, but if you are confident at clearing them and play regularly enough, they offer a lot of value.